 It is time now to rethink the snacks you are eating!

-French fries, burgers, chips, cakes, pizzas are all very tempting, but they are indeed leading you to fast weight gain and high cholesterol in long run.
+French fries, burgers, chips, cakes, and pizzas are all very tempting, but they are indeed leading you to fast weight gain and high cholesterol in long run.

-How about trying to switch to healthier snacks to control your metabolism, blood sugar, and cholesterol?
+What about trying to switch to healthier snacks to control your metabolism, blood sugar, and cholesterol?

 Keep on reading.

 4 Steps To Reduce Your Cholesterol in 30 days